-Senior school at Peace Lutheran College comprises Years 10 - 12.
+Senior School at Peace Lutheran College comprises Years 10 - 12.
 Our students have the opportunity to mix and forge friendships with people from a diverse range of backgrounds and cultures.
 I truly believe these qualities make for a richer and more rewarding experience for students in their senior school years.

 Through careful monitoring of student progress and specialist teachers, we are able to give more time to the individual needs of our students.
-The College’s professional, caring teachers offer advice and well informed direction to make sure every senior student graduates, having had the best support to embark on their adult lives and careers.
+The school's professional, caring teachers offer advice and well informed direction to make sure every senior student graduates, having had the best support to embark on their adult lives and careers.

 Peace Lutheran College has one of the finest records in Cairns for graduating seniors being accepted on their tertiary course of choice.

-Mr Peter Cummings
+Mr. Peter Cummings